-Name of the degree to be conferred Master of Science Educational purpose Chemistry is a discipline that elucidates the structure and reaction of materials at the electron and molecular level to deepen the understanding of natural phenomena and that researches the fabrication of new materials and the expression of their new functionalities.
-The Master's Program in Chemistry is designed to cultivate human resources who can make the most of their ingenuity from a global view in this area.
-Particularly, the Master's Program cultivates those who will be a pillar of research in various areas associated with chemistry as highly specialized professionals.
-Vision of human resources development He or she should have the clear intention and sincere attitude to contribute to the world through chemistry, and the ability to seek to solve problems by research that is contributory to social development, as well as communication ability and linguistic skill capable of negotiating in the international society.
-Competencies specified in diploma policy Evaluation perspectives 1.
-Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
-2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
-2Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
-2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
-2Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
-2Have you obtained the linguistic skills necessary for international information collection and action?
-6. Specialized chemical knowledge: Theoretical and practical knowledge about physical chemistry, organic chemistry and inorganic chemistry, and the ability to put it into use in actual research scenes If theoretical and practical knowledge about physical chemistry, organic chemistry and inorganic chemistry, and the ability to put it into use in actual research scenes were gained Logical thinking and problem-solving ability: Ability to analyze and solve problems by logical thinking If the ability to analyze and solve problems by logical thinking was gained 8.
-English proficiency specialized in chemistry: Ability to use English in carrying out a presentation and question-and-answer session and writing a paper as to chemical research If the ability to use English in carrying out a presentation and question-and-answer session and writing a paper as to chemical research was gained 9.
-Ability to drive research forward: Ability to set up research tasks and draw up long-term and short-term research plan If the ability to set up research tasks and draw up long-term and short-term research plan was gained 10.
-Research ethical view of good quality: Ability to appropriately handle and store research data and to appropriately cite other researchers' findings If research data are appropriately handled and stored and if other researchers' findings are appropriately cited
+Competencies Evaluation perspectives 1.
+Knowledge application competence: Ability to contribute to society with advanced knowledge 1 Can you apply knowledge gained through research and other activities in society?
+2 Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
+3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
+Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
+Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
+Have you obtained the linguistic skills necessary for international information collection and action?
+6. Specialized chemical knowledge: Theoretical and practical knowledge about physical chemistry, organic chemistry and inorganic/analytical chemistry, and the ability to put it into use in actual research scenes If theoretical and practical knowledge about physical chemistry, organic chemistry and inorganic/analytical chemistry, and the ability to put it into use in actual research scenes were gained 7.
+Logical thinking and problem- solving ability: Ability to analyze and solve problems by logical thinking If the ability to analyze and solve problems by logical thinking was gained

+8. English proficiency specialized in

+chemistry: Ability to use English

+in carrying out a presentation and

+question-and-answer session and

+writing a paper as to chemical

+research

+If the ability to use English in carrying out a presentation and question-andanswer session and writing a paper as to chemical research was gained

+9. Ability to drive research forward: Ability to set up research tasks and draw up long-term and shortterm research plan If the ability to set up research tasks and draw up long-term and short-term research plan was gained

+10. Research ethical view of good quality: Ability to appropriately handle and store research data and to appropriately cite other researchers' findings

+If research data are appropriately handled and stored and if other researchers' findings are appropriately cited